19 Best Pre-Employment Assessment Tests to Hire Top Talent

 Legal protection: Documented, defensible hiring criteria

-Dynamic question generation: Unique questions for each candidate
+Dynamic question generation: Unique, adaptive questions for each candidate

 Conversational assessments: Natural dialogue instead of multiple choice